 3.2.2 QUANTITATIVE ANALYSIS OF MACROINVERTEBRATES COMMUNITIES

-A total of 1011 individuals of macroinvertebrates were collected downstream of Buyo dam.
-Gastropoda dominated the benthic communities with a proportion of 93.47%.
-It was followed by Insects which represent 5.63% of the total communities.
+A total of 1011 individuals of macroinvertebrates were collected downstream of the Buyo dam.
+The benthic community was dominated by the class Gastropoda, which accounted for 93.47% of the total abundance.It was followed by Insects which represent 5.63% of the total communities.
 The other classes account for less than 1% of total abundance.
 The most represented family was Thiaridae (89.51%), followed by Chironomidae (4.94%), Viviparidae (2.27%) and Planorbidae (1.18%).
 The other families contained only 2.06% of communities (Fig. 2).
 Among species, Melanoides tuberculata were the best represented with a proportion of 89.51%.
 It was followed by Viviparus viviparus (2.17%), Polypedilium sp.
 (1.68%) and Polypedilium fuscipenne (1.58%).
 Others species were poorly represented with a proportion of 4.88% (Fig. 3).
 In terms of weight abundance, Thiaridae dominated the benthic communities with a biomass of 93.40%.
 They were followed by Bithyniidae (3.72%) and Unionidae (1.78%).
 Other families represented only 1.1% of total mass (Fig. 4).
 According species, Melanoides tuberculata contains the highest biomass with 93.40% of total mass.
 It was followed by Bithynia tentaculata and Unio acroloxus with 3.7% and 1.60% of the total weight respectively.
 The others species, Ancylus fluviatilis, Ablabesmya sp., Biomphalaria pfeifferi, Bellamya unicolor, Chironomus sp., Ephoron virgo, Eprpobdella sp., Ferrisia sp., globose hydracarines, Omphiscola sp., Planaria sp., Polypedilium fuscipenne, Viviparus viviparus and Polypedilium sp. were the least represented with a proportion of 1.28% (Fig. 5).

 Fig. 2: Numerical abundance of main families of benthic macroinvertebrates collected downstream of the Buyo dam from June 2018 to May 2019